sambhav228/AAE-Chat-bot/README.md

 # AAE-bot

-AAE-bot is a chat bot built for Automation Anywhere Enterprise v11+.
+AAE-Chat-bot is a healthcare bot built for Automation Anywhere Enterprise v11+.
+This is a Self-assessment chat bot for health care.

 This version is only a prototype.

 ### usage